 The Fed needed QE2 because QE1 didn't quite work as well as planned.
 The Fed bought securities from banks to force them to keep rates low.
 Typically, this would encourage them to lend more money, increasing the money supply and boosting growth.
 But the banks didn't increase lending as the Fed wanted them to.

-Instead, banks held onto the extra credit, using it to write off foreclosures or just saving it in case they needed it.
+Instead, banks held onto the extra credit.
+They used it to write off foreclosures or saved it in case they needed it.
 The banks said they couldn't find enough credit-worthy people after the recession.
 They didn't mention that many had raised their lending standards since 2007, hoping to avoid more bad debt.

 The Fed Shifted Its Focus With QE2

 With QE2, the Fed was trying to spur mild inflation.
 Why?
 It wanted to stimulate the economy by increasing demand.
 When prices rise slowly and consistently over time, people are more likely to buy now to avoid the future price increase.
 In other words, the expectation of inflation is a powerful driver of demand.

 The Fed's target rate of inflation is 2%.
 The Fed uses the core inflation rate, which excludes volatile gas and food prices, as its measurement tool.
 Gas prices rise each spring as investors expect increased demand from the summer driving season.
 Food prices soon follow since transportation costs are a big component of food costs.
 The Fed doesn't want to change its monetary policy in reaction to that seasonal shift.
 That’s why the Fed often uses expansionary monetary policy even when there are no price increases in food and gas.